boazbk/tcs/lec_19_cryptography.md

 However,  a moment's thought shows that the key is not really what we're trying to protect.
 After all, the whole point of an encryption is to protect the confidentiality of the _plaintext_ $x$.
 So, we can try to define  that _"an encryption scheme is secure if it is not possible to recover the plaintext $x$ from $E_k(x)$"_.
-Yet it is not clear that it means.
+Yet it is not clear what this means either.
 Suppose that an encryption scheme reveals the first 10 bits of the plaintext $x$.
-It might still not be possible to recover $x$ completely, but on an intuitive level, this seems like it would be extremely unwise to use it in practice.
+It might still not be possible to recover $x$ completely, but on an intuitive level, this seems like it would be extremely unwise to use such an encryption scheme in practice.
 Indeed, often even _partial information_ about the plaintext is enough for the adversary to achieve its goals.

 The above thinking led Shannon in 1945 to formalize the notion of _perfect secrecy_, which is that an encryption reveals absolutely nothing about the message.